 To buy the book go to Lopdell House Gallery or ask for it at Unity Books, Wheelers, the University bookshops and other independent bookshops nationally.
 For print orders contact Photospace Gallery, Wellington.

-The next stop for the touring exhibition of Old New World is the Millennium Gallery in Blenheim where the show opened on 23 March.
+The touring exhibition of Old New World has opened at the Ashburton Art Gallery in Canterbury.

 Stories and reviews about Old New World are appearing.